yochaigal/cairn/adventures/conversions/where-the-wheat-grows-tall.md

 # Where The Wheat Grows Tall

-- Converted from the [original work](https://www.exaltedfuneral.com/products/where-the-wheat-grows-tall-pdf) by [Evlyn Moreau](http://chaudronchromatique.blogspot.com/) and [Camilla Greer](https://greerrrr.itch.io/).]
+- Converted from the [original work](https://www.exaltedfuneral.com/products/where-the-wheat-grows-tall-pdf) by [Evlyn Moreau](http://chaudronchromatique.blogspot.com/) and [Camilla Greer](https://greerrrr.itch.io/)].
 - Buy it in print, if you can.
 It's fantastic.
+- This is a WIP so if you see something amiss, be patient!

 ### Notes